 This is a post about a visit to Sauna Deco in Amsterdam.
-Maybe you'd like more general posts about Amsterdam, or some tips for things to do in Amsterdam or you can read all of my Amsterdam Travel Advice posts here.
+Maybe you'd like more general posts about Amsterdam, like some free things to do in Amsterdam, a guide to where to stay during your visit to Amsterdam, or even some cycling tips for getting around the city on a bike (uninjured!).
+You can read all of my Amsterdam Travel Advice posts here.

 The email I was waiting for confirming the upcoming press trip's itinerary plopped into my inbox.
 Just like email notifications of comments on my blog and confirmation of client payment emails, I clicked it open eagerly and immediately to see what was in store for me.
 A shopping tour (hmm interesting...), a high tea (yum!), Madonna concert (OMFGG!) and a Sauna... "which will be unisex, I hope that's ok?" .
 Sure!
 I can cope sharing a sauna with men.
 I'm no longer five, I know what they look like naked and that they don't really have fleas or smell that bad.
 Well, not all the time.